thisisclement/ga_dsi_project/Project3/README.md

 The misclassification rate is relatively low at 26-27 out of close to 2000 posts depending on the model used.

 Looking into some of them, they were misclassified due to the fact that the post was quite similar to redditors who post on the other subreddit.
-For example, in a False Negative case (when prediction was _r/Psychology_) - "U.S. Suicide Rates Are the Highest They've Been Since World War II \[U.S. suicide rates\] are at their highest since World War II, according to federal data‚and the opioid crisis, widespread social media use and high rates of stress may be among the myriad contributing factors.".
-This kind of informative post usually appears on _r/Psychology_ and hence was misclassified as such.
+For example, in a False Negative case (when prediction was _r/Psychology_):
+> "U.S. Suicide Rates Are the Highest They've Been Since World War II \[U.S. suicide rates\] are at their highest since World War II, according to federal data‚and the opioid crisis, widespread social media use and high rates of stress may be among the myriad contributing factors.".

+Such a post usually appears on _r/Psychology_ and hence was misclassified as such.

-For the False Positive case (when the prediction was _r/MentalHealth_) - "In light of the very tragic Connecticut Elementary School shootings, everyone is now bringing up gun control again.
+For the False Positive case (when the prediction was _r/MentalHealth_):
+>"In light of the very tragic Connecticut Elementary School shootings, everyone is now bringing up gun control again.
 What no one is talking about (and never seems to talk about) is helping to increase mental health healthcare in the country.
 And it's pissing me off.".

 This post has alot of the author's feelings in it and thus makes the machine think that it is under _r/MentalHealth_ where redditors mostly pour our their feelings into their posts.

 There tends to be some anomalies as to the post structure and subjectivity that is posted to both subreddits.
 Since it is user driven community and as long as it does not flout any of the community guidelines the moderators will just let the post be.